Back to jobs

 • Lead scientific exchange activities, including advisory boards, congress strategy, and external data communication.

-Publications & RWE
+Publications & Real-World Evidence

 • Own publication planning and execution, ensuring timely, compliant dissemination of clinical and real-world data.